If your child is going to be absent for any reason, we need you to let the school office know before 10:00 am on each day of their absence.

 • Medicines must have the pharmacy label showing the child’s name, the prescribed dosage and frequency of administration.

 • Medicines must be handed in at the school office to be stored in a secure place.
-(Children who require the use of inhalers or epipens will always have immediate access to them.)
+(Children who require the use of inhalers or EpiPens will always have immediate access to them.)

 HOLIDAYS DURING SCHOOL TERM TIME